 Arthur’s son, Geoff Redwood, picked up the reins during the boom of the introduction of colour TVs.
 His career saw the swift movement in technology.
 The introduction of video recorders, compact discs, laser discs, not forgetting Atari games consoles and Technics DJ turntables.
 All the time, Geoff was sourcing the latest technology.
 The shop also expanded into furniture and domestic appliances.
 A one-stop shop for the home, which we still offer today.

 In the 1980s the third generation came on board.
-Geoff’s son, Martin, and daughter Maxie joined the family business.
-Home cinema was the latest and most exciting technology, and following certification by Lucas Film THX "Home Theatre" became an integral offering.
+Geoff’s son, Martin, and daughter Maxine joined the family business.
+Home cinema was the latest and most exciting technology, and following certification by Lucas Film THX "Home Cinema" became an integral offering.
 This has evolved over time into smart home automation and has grown into our successful sister company, The London Home Cinema Company.

 What’s next?
 The future 4th generation perhaps..